-The copper department's copper production in the year ended 31 December 2020 fell 7 per cent. from the year ended 31 December 2019, primarily as a result of Mutanda being on care and maintenance, expected lower grades at Antapaccay and the short-term impact of Antamina's COVID-19 related demobilisation/remobilisation, partly offset by Katanga's successful ramp-up and stronger milling throughput at Collahuasi.
+The copper department's copper production in the year ended 31 December 2020 fell 15 per cent. from the year ended 31 December 2019, of which approximately 90kt was Mount Isa copper production recorded under the zinc department from 2020 as part of a management simplification of Mount Isa polymetallic operations.
+Excluding this item, the reduction was 7 per cent. primarily as a result of Mutanda being on care and maintenance, expected lower grades at Antapaccay and the short-term impact of Antamina's COVID-19 related demobilisation/remobilisation, partly offset by Katanga's successful ramp-up and stronger milling throughput at Collahuasi.